-Boasting a global TV audience in excess of 600 million people and generating enormous betting turnover with countless ‘once a year punters’ placing a bet, (many of them Grand National free bets) this is a race like no other.
-Not sure which horse to bet on?
-Our Grand National Racecard will help.
+Boasting a global TV audience in excess of 600 million people and generating enormous betting turnover for bookmakers with countless ‘once a year punters’ placing a bet, (many of them Grand National free bets and enhanced odds) this is a race like no other.

 A maximum of 40 horses and jockeys will line up to contest the famous race over the gruelling 4m 2f race distance featuring famous fences including Becher’s Brook, the Canal Turn, Valentine’s Brook and The Chair.
 Joining them in attendance will be an estimated race-day crowd of 72,500 people all hoping they have picked a winner and beaten the bookies.

-Paddy Power and bet365 were the first online sportsbooks to offer ‘Non-Runner No Bet’ (NRNB) terms and, remarkably, they still offer some of the best prices about many of the 2017 Grand National runners.
+Paddy Power and bet365 were the first online sportsbooks to offer ‘Non-Runner No Bet’ (NRNB) terms and, remarkably, they still offer some of the best prices out there and will no doubt do with the 2018 Grand National runners.

-If you are going to place an early each-way Grand National bet then shop around.
-Most online bookies are offering places 1-2-3-4 but 1-2-3-4-5 is available with Betway, SkyBet and Paddy Power with bet365 paying out on the first five horses!
+If you are going to place an early each-way Grand National bet then when it comes to the time, shop around.
+Most online bookies will offer places on 1-2-3-4 but 1-2-3-4-5 will be available with some of the more generous UK bookies.